 Child Protection and Safeguarding

 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
-We endeavour to provide a safe and welcoming environment where children and adults feel respected and valued.
+We endeavour to provide a safe and welcoming environment in which children and adults feel respected and valued.
 We maintain an attitude of ‘it could happen here’ where safeguarding is concerned and promote a culture of openness where children and adults are able to talk and are listened to.

 The Child Protection and Safeguarding Policy provides staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school.
 It is used to inform parents and carers of how we will safeguard their children whilst they are in our care.
 The policy provides information regarding different types of abuse, links to statutory documentation and outlines our procedures which ensure our children receive effective support, protection and justice.

 Sherington Primary School takes seriously its responsibility to protect and safeguard the children in its care and updates the Child Protection and Safeguarding policy to meet the requirements within updated statutory guidance documents.
-These documents outline the responsibilities of schools, colleges, independent schools, academies and free schools (by virtual of their funding agreement) in carrying out their duties to safeguard and promote the welfare of children by ensuring that “mechanisms are in place to assist staff to understand and discharge their role and responsibilities”.
+These documents outline the responsibilities of schools, colleges, independent schools, academies and free schools (by virtual of their funding agreement) in carrying out their duties to safeguard and promote the welfare of children by ensuring that ‘mechanisms are in place to assist staff to understand and discharge their role and responsibilities’.

-Sherington Primary School works closely with all external professionals to ensure the safety and well-being of all our children.
+Sherington Primary School works closely with all external professionals to ensure the safety and wellbeing of all our children.